bactopia/bactopia/docs/bactopia-tools/pirate.md

                                 Default: false

 Nextflow Related Parameters:
+    --condadir DIR          Directory to Nextflow should use for Conda environments
+                                Default: Bactopia's Nextflow directory

     --publish_mode          Set Nextflow's method for publishing output files.
 Allowed methods are:
                                 'copy' (default)    Copies the output files into the published directory.